n0-computer/iroh-workshop-omniopencon/README.md

-# Code for the iroh workshop @ Web3Summit 2024
+# Code for the iroh workshop @ OmniOpenCon 2024

 ## Discord (to exchange tickets etc)